-Time series methods are known to have the shortcoming that an extracted component tends to be revised as new data are added to a sample period.
+Time-series methods are known to have the shortcoming that an extracted component tends to be revised as new data are added to a sample period.
 Therefore, we have conducted a stability test on the three methods (the Henderson moving average, the Band-Pass Filter, and the DECOMP methods) that are found to be effective in extracting the "trend-cycle component."
-We have found that the components extracted by each method are likely to be revised around the end of a sample period with an addition of new data, particularly when the original data has highly volatile variations.
+We have found that the components extracted by each method are likely to be revised around the end of a sample period with an addition of new data, particularly when the original data have highly volatile variations.
 In such a case, there tend to be large differences between the components extracted by each method.
 Therefore, by comparing the results of different methods, we can assess the reliability of the extracted "trend-cycle component" and the likelihood of a future revision.

-We may conclude that time series methods provide us with an objective and easy way to extract a "trend-cycle component" from an economic time series.
-We must be aware, however, that time series methods also have several limitations.
+We may conclude that time-series methods provide us with an objective and easy way to extract a "trend-cycle component" from an economic time-series.
+We must be aware, however, that time-series methods also have several limitations.
 First, it is often difficult to provide a proper economic interpretation of the movement of an extracted component.
 Second, the results are often unstable with respect to the addition of new data.
-Therefore, we may need to supplement the results of time series methods by utilizing a cross sectional analysis and economic theory.
-As long as we recognize these limitations, time series methods provide us with an effective means of analyzing the direction of many important economic time series.
+Therefore, we may need to supplement the results of time-series methods by utilizing a cross-sectional analysis and economic theory.
+As long as we recognize these limitations, time-series methods provide us with an effective means of analyzing the direction of many important economic time-series.

-The rest of the paper is organized as follows: Chapter II discusses methods for extracting a fundamental trend from an economic time series.
+The rest of the paper is organized as follows: Chapter II discusses methods for extracting a fundamental trend from an economic time-series.
 These are divided into two groups.
-The first group comprises time series methods and the second cross sectional methods.
-After discussing the characteristics of both methods, we focus on the details of the time series methods used in this paper.
-Chapter III discusses the characteristics of macroeconomic variables, to which we apply the time series methods.
+The first group comprises time-series methods, and the second cross-sectional methods.
+After discussing the characteristics of both methods, we focus on the details of the time-series methods used in this paper.
+Chapter III discusses the characteristics of macroeconomic variables, to which we apply the time-series methods.
 Then, using graphs and spectral analysis, we examine the characteristics of an extracted "trend-cycle component."
-Chapter IV tests the stability of an extracted "trend-cycle component" with respect to the addition of new data, in particular, around the end of a sample period.
-Chapter V evaluates the performance of different methods and the stability of their results.
+Chapter IV tests the stability of an extracted "trend-cycle component."
+Chapter IV tests the performance of different methods and the stability of their results.
 Chapter VI concludes this paper with a summary of our findings and unresolved issues.

-- II.
-The Purpose and Methods of Extracting a "Trend-Cycle Component" - A. The Concept of a "Trend-Cycle Component" and its Objective under the influence of both endogenous and exogenous factors.
+II.
+The Purpose and Methods of Extracting

+a "Trend-Cycle Component"

+A. The Concept of a "Trend-Cycle Component" and Its Objective

+An economic variable change is driven by various factors.
+It may change in response to exogenous shocks and also to endogenous forces.
+More often than not, it changes under the influence of both endogenous and exogenous factors.
 To study the mechanism of an economic change, it is often useful to decompose the movement of an economic variable into several components, and then analyze each component separately.
 We will use the cyclical period of each component as the yardstick for such decomposition.